-My name is Kris Sum, and together with my good friend Rob Glover (pictured above wearing my Oculus Rift VR Headset) we are the leaders of TechExeter – a focus point for all things tech related in the regional capital of Exeter, Devon (UK).
+My name is Kris Sum, and together with Jacob Tomlinson and Kathryn White we are the leaders of TechExeter – a focus point for all things tech related in the regional capital of Exeter, Devon (UK).

-Both Rob and I live locally and work in the tech industry.
-We’ve been running local tech meetups and events for several years, and we’ve grown our grassroots community to over
+We all live locally and work in the tech industry.
+We’ve been running local tech meetups and events for several years, and we’ve grown our grassroots community to over 1300 members – re-branding from “ExeterWeb” founded in 2011 to “TechExeter” back in 2016.

 - The Lost Weekend Festival [link]

-- …. plus a dozen meetups between TechExeter and DigitalExeter, held at Exeter Phoenix, Jurys Inn, and the City Gate.
+- …. plus a dozen meetups a year between TechExeter and DigitalExeter, held at Exeter Phoenix, Jurys Inn, and the City Gate.

 These are our 3 main areas of focus.